harithadesikan23/SREAssignment/README.md

         `pip install scikit-image`
         `pip install PyQt5`

-   Start using the tool by cloning the git repo contents to a local folder.
+   Start using the tool by cloning the git repo contents to a local folder using `$ git clone https://github.com/harithadesikan23/SREAssignment.git`.
 Later open a command line terminal and navigate to the folder and execute the python script (SRETool.py).
         For Example - `python .\SRETool.py`

     **Note:** Please change the absolute path for the images present in the Input.csv as applicable to your system.